 Mobile Catering Business

-Mobile catering business allows you to run something similar to food trucks.
-The big difference is that you only attend specific events you are hired for.
-Since you are hired, the customer determines what kind of food you make and how large the food would be.
+Mobile catering business allows you to run operations similar to food trucks.
+The difference is that you only attend specific events you are hired for.
+The customer determines what kind of food you make and how large the food quantity would be.
 The good thing here is that you don’t have to worry about renting a space or selling all the food.
-All these have been paid for.
+All these have been paid for pre-preparation.

-Running an F&B business with a lean manpower format, as directed by the government might seem mind-boggling at first but, as you can see from this article, you have a whole lot of options.
+Running a F&B business with a lean manpower format, as directed by the government might seem mind-boggling at first but, as mentioned above, there are a myriad of options available.
 Each has its pros and cons, but then again, it’s up to you to optimise the pros for your business.

-So, study these alternatives carefully and choose which one(s) best suit your taste and goal.
-Just between us, which of these do you prefer?
+Take some time to study these alternatives carefully and choose which one(s) that best suits your ideals and goals.